gislite/webgis-pub/webgis-src/pt02_mapserver/ch05_MapServer-WMS/sec03_getmap/section.rst

-Note：

-Version of WMS 1.1.1 and WMS 1.3.0 have different request parameter for coordinate system :
+.. note： Version of WMS 1.1.1 and WMS 1.3.0 have different request parameter for coordinate system :

 -  ``SRS=EPSG:4326`` for 1.1.1
 -  ``CRS=CRS:84`` for 1.3.0